AlexMercedCoder/tutorialblog/content/blog/2025/2025-11-Dremio-next-gen-tutorial.md

     - Automatically optimizes Iceberg table storage, eliminating manual tuning
     - Provides governance for both Iceberg tables and SQL views with role-based and fine-grained access controls

 - **End-to-End Performance Management**: Managing query performance can be time-consuming.
 Dremio reduces this burden by automatically clustering Iceberg tables and applying multiple layers of caching.
-One key feature is Autonomous Reflections, which accelerate queries behind the scenes based on actual usage patterns—improving performance before users even notice a problem.
+One key feature is Autonomous Reflections, which accelerate queries behind the scenes based on actual usage patterns, improving performance before users even notice a problem.

 - **Semantic and Context Layer**: Dremio includes a built-in semantic layer where you can define business concepts using SQL views, track lineage, and write documentation.
 This structure not only supports consistent usage across teams but also provides valuable context to AI systems for more accurate analysis.